Unofficial Timeline

 • The Lifesavors started playing new songs in concert meant for their next release on their own label.
 Many of these songs were never released.
 They also had other members like Brandon and John in the band.[2]
 At one point, Salamon was also a part of one of the transitional line-ups of The Lifesavors.[4]

-• At some point, Krischak leaves the band due to tension between members.
+• At some point in early 1982, Krischak leaves the band due to tension between members.[66]
 The Lifesavor are now to Knott, Wimber, and Annis.[2]

 • The Lifesavors record and release the You and Me single.[2]